Raid on Combahee Ferry: Raid

-About three o'clock in the morning of June 2, the two remaining ships arrived at the mouth of the Combahee River at Fields Point, where Montgomery landed a small detachment under Captain Thompson.
+About 3 a.m. on June 2 the two remaining ships arrived at the mouth of the Combahee River at Fields Point, where Montgomery landed a small detachment under Captain Thompson.
 They drove off several Confederate pickets and advanced up the river.
-Some of the fleeing Confederates rode to the nearby village of Green Pond to sound the alarm.
+Some of the fleeing Confederates rode to nearby Green Pond to sound the alarm.
 A company of the 2nd South Carolina under Captain Carver landed two miles above Fields Point at Tar Bluff and deployed.
 The two ships steamed upriver to the Nichols Plantation, where the gunboat Harriet A. Weed anchored.

 Carrying the remainder of the 2nd South Carolina and Tubman, the John Adams went upriver to Combahee Ferry, where a temporary pontoon bridge spanned the river.
 As the Union ship approached, several mounted Confederates rode over the bridge in the direction of Green Pond.
 The John Adams fired a few shells at them.
 Troops deployed from the ship set fire to the bridge.
 Captain Hoyt took his men to the far side, while Captain Brayton, of the 3rd Rhode Island, proceeded up the left riverbank to the Middleton plantation, "Newport", under orders to confiscate all property and lay waste to what could not be carried off.

 The John Adams steamed upriver for a short distance until forced to stop by obstructions and pilings.
 Turning back, she tied up at the causeway.
 Although Confederate troops stationed at Green Pond were notified of the raid, they did not respond at first.
-Because of diseases endemic in the Lowcountry during the summer "sick season", such as malaria, typhoid fever, and smallpox, officers had pulled back most Confederate troops from the rivers and swamps, leaving only small detachments.
+Because of diseases in the Lowcountry during the summer "sick season", such as malaria, typhoid fever, and smallpox, officers had pulled back most Confederate troops from the rivers and swamps, leaving only small detachments.
 Before this raid, the Confederates had received a false alarm, so the few remaining outposts were cautious about responding to reports of ships or activity until certain they were Union.

 Within a few hours, Confederate reinforcements responded from McPhearsonville, Pocotaligo, Green Pond and Adams Run.
 Colonel Breeden arrived with a few guns and opened fire on the retiring Union troops headed back across the causeway.
-The John Adams soon overwhelmed them with its superior firepower, forcing the Confederates from the causeway and back into the woods.
+The John Adams overwhelmed them with its superior firepower, forcing the Confederates from the causeway and back into the woods.

 By this time, the rest of Montgomery's troops had torched William Cruger Heyward's plantation and C.T.
 Lowndes's rice mill.
 They destroyed the houses, mills, and outbuildings.
 At Nichols Plantation, all of the buildings were set on fire.
-Union forces took the stores of commodity rice and cotton, as well as supplies of potatoes, corn, and livestock, and left the plantations as smoking ruins.
+Union forces took the stores of rice and cotton, as well as supplies of potatoes, corn, and livestock, and left the plantations as smoking ruins.
 Hearing reports of Federal advances from Fields Point up to the Stokes (Stocks) Causeway, Confederate commanders sent troops in that direction.
 Upon arrival, they found the Union forces out of reach.
-Outgunned and outnumbered, the Southern reinforcements retreated to their previous positions.
+Outgunned and outnumbered, the Confederate reinforcements retreated to their previous positions.